Pfizer COVID-19 shot expanded to US children as young as 12

 Pfizer and its German partner BioNTech recently requested similar authorization in the European Union, with other countries to follow.

-The FDA decision means her 13-year-old son soon could be eligible, leaving only her 11-year-old son who would be unvaccinated.
-The family hasn’t yet resumed going to church, and summer vacation will be a road trip so they don’t have to get on a plane.
+The FDA decision means her 13-year-old son soon could be eligible, leaving only her 11-year-old son unvaccinated.
+The family has not yet resumed going to church, and summer vacation will be a road trip so they do not have to get on a plane.

 “We can’t really go back to normal because two-fifths of our family don’t have protection,” Vittitoe said.

+President Joe Biden said Monday’s decision marked another important step in the nation’s march back to regular life.

+“The light at the end of the tunnel is growing, and today it got a little brighter,” Biden said in a statement.

-Pfizer isn’t the only company seeking to lower the age limit for its vaccine.
+Pfizer is not the only company seeking to lower the age limit for its vaccine.
 Moderna recently said preliminary results from its study in 12- to 17-year-olds show strong protection and no serious side effects.
-Another U.S. company, Novavax, has a COVID-19 vaccine in late-stage development and just began a study in 12- to 17-year-olds as well.
+Another U.S. company, Novavax, has a COVID-19 vaccine in late-stage development and just began a study in 12- to 17-year-olds.

-Children are far less likely than adults to get seriously ill from COVID-19 yet they still have been hard-hit by the pandemic.
-They represent nearly 14% of the nation’s coronavirus cases.
-At least 296 have died from COVID-19 in the U.S. alone and more than 15,000 have been hospitalized, according to a tally by the American Academy of Pediatrics.
+Children are far less likely than adults to get seriously ill from COVID-19, yet they represent nearly 14% of the nation’s coronavirus cases.
+At least 296 have died from COVID-19 in the U.S. alone, and more than 15,000 have been hospitalized, according to a tally by the American Academy of Pediatrics.

 That’s not counting the toll of family members becoming ill or dying — or the disruption to school, sports and other activities so crucial to children’s overall well-being.